 Project Benefits

 - Expands health care services for our fast-growing community while bringing care closer to home.
 CGMH is projected to double in size over the next decade based on the fast-growing population of the South Georgian Bay region.
-Our Stage 1.3 plan includes the expansion of medical, surgical and intensive care beds, while bringing care closer to home through the inclusion of new inpatient rehabilitation and inpatient mental health beds.
-In addition, the Hospital is anticipating growth in our surgical, diagnostic and ambulatory care programs that will act as an enabler to expanding regional and local partnerships to provide the right care, in the right place, and at the right time.
+Our new hospital will include increased capacity, including up to 132 new beds with 98 total inpatient beds an additional 34 beds to meet the community’s future needs.
+We will help bring care closer to home by adding a new inpatient rehabilitation program and expanding existing medical and surgical bed capacity.
+In addition, we will expand access to key services including emergency medicine, intensive care, diagnostic imaging and surgical services, providing the right care, in the right place, and at the right time.

 - Improves patient safety and privacy.
 All inpatient rooms in the new hospital will be private and designed to accommodate individual patient needs with larger rooms offering more privacy for patients and better accommodations for families and caregivers.
 The latest in infection prevention and control technology will be incorporated into each room, helping to prevent the spread of infection.